Ajayy8167/The-Watchlist/README.md

 🚀 Setup and Installation

-To run this project locally, please follow the steps:
+To run this project locally, please follow these steps:

 Clone the Repository:
 ```bash